CNMI Board of Directors

 Leonard Mitchell, USC

 Leonard is a Clinical Professor of Economic Development at the University of Southern California.
 He has over 35 years of comprehensive, multi-level experience as a Counselor at Law and Consultant to Executive Level Management in the areas of business law, business workouts, corporate acquisitions, and multiple business and financial experience.
 He served as Staff Consultant to the Chairman of the House Committee on the Judiciary for The Honorable Peter Rodino, and conducted a national study on “Hostile Corporate Takeovers: Their Financing and Related Implications in Financial Markets and on Employment.”
 In addition, he has spent a significant amount of time over the last 14 years researching and developing background information on eco-industrial parks and sustainable communities.
-He holds a Masters degree in Educational Administration from Goddard College, an MBA from George Washington University and a Juris Doctorate degree in Law from the Antioch School of Law.
+He holds a Master's degree in Educational Administration from Goddard College, an MBA from George Washington University, and a Juris Doctorate degree in Law from the Antioch School of Law.

-Gene Russell, MANEX (MEP)
+Gene Russell, Manex (MEP)

-Gene is CEO and Executive Director of Manex and has over 30 years of senior executive strategic planning, operation management and consulting experience in the manufacturing and technology sector.
+Gene is President and CEO of Manex and has over 30 years of senior executive strategic planning, operation management and consulting experience in the manufacturing and technology sector.
 Prior to joining Manex, he led companies within several rapidly changing industries including telecommunications, wireless mobile, consumer electronics, and major appliances.
 Gene was CEO of Pilgrim Home and Hearth where he was instrumental in restructuring operations in the U.S. and China, diversified and revamped product lines, expanded distribution channels domestically and internationally and developed a management team that produced results.
 He holds a B.A. in Economics from the University of California, Los Angeles.

 Jim Watson, CMTC (MEP)

 Jim is President and CEO of CMTC.
 He began at CMTC in 1999 as Vice President of Business Development and transitioned to the position of Vice President of Operations in 2001 which he held for the past 10 years until he assumed his role as CEO in 2011.
 With over 30 years of management experience in the areas of strategic planning, operations management, organizational design, sales and marketing and cultural alignment, he brings a wide range of knowledge to his current position.
 Prior to joining CMTC, Jim worked at Western Airlines as Vice President of Passenger and Cargo Sales and then was Vice President and General Manager of SuperShuttle International before moving to Anchor Audio as the Vice President of Sales and General Manager Europe.
-Jim holds a Bachlelor’s degree in political science from California State University, Northridge.
+Jim holds a Bachlelor’s degree in Political Science from California State University, Northridge.